christinaheinze/latent-linear-adjustment-autoencoders/README.md

-# Latent Linear Adjustment autoencoders: A novel method for estimating and simulating dynamic precipitation at high resolution
+# Latent Linear Adjustment autoencoders: A novel method for estimating and emulating dynamic precipitation at high resolution

 This repository contains the code of the autoencoder model proposed in "Latent Linear Adjustment autoencoders: A novel method for estimating and simulating dynamic precipitation at high resolution" (TODO: add arxiv/gmd link).
 In the manuscript, we have demonstrated how Latent Linear Adjustment autoencoders can be applied for dynamical adjustment at high resolution and for emulating dynamically-induced variability in daily precipitation fields.
 Futher applications such as regional detection & attribution, statistical downscaling or transfer learning between models are conceivable.